NuttaneeKnight/ServiceNow/changeManagement.md

 - Conflict last run - When conflict was ran
 - Assignment group - Implementer Group of Change
 - Assignment to - Implementer of Change

+*Planning Details of Change* Located in the bottom of the form
+- Justification - Why this change needs to be implemented
+- Implementation plan - Detailed plan and steps to implement the change
+- Risk and impact analysis - Detailed risk and impact analysis
+- Backout plan - Rollback plan if business is impact after implementation
+- Test plan - Through validation and test plan